liorgabbay/liorgabbay/README.md

-Hey there!👋\n
+Hey there!👋

-I'm Lior Gabbay, a passionate Computer Science student at Hebrew University in Israel.
+I'm Lior Gabbay, a passionate Computer Science student at Hebrew University.

-I'm currently studying: Machine Learning,Operating Systems,Computability and Introduction to brain Science.
+I'm currently studying:  Machine Learning, Operating Systems, Computability and Introduction to brain Science.

 Feel free to explore my GitHub profile, where you can find some of the projects I've worked on.

 📧 Contact: liorg060@gmail.com